-If you can believe it, 2021 is just around the corner.
-With it, a whole new set of major trends are on their way in, and our team of Who What Wear editors has a lot to say about them.
-Yep, we can't stop talking about the S/S 21 collections and the pieces we want to wear immediately, but also, the ones we'll happily leave behind in 2020.
+Four months into 2021 and a whole new set of major trends have arrived—and our team of Who What Wear editors have a lot to say about them.
+Yep, we can't stop talking about the S/S 21 collections and the pieces we want to wear immediately (if we haven't worn them already), but also, the ones we happily left behind in 2020.
 So, which ones made our list?

-It turns out there's a lot we're eyeing—from the standout pattern that's set to be everywhere to the ultimate cool basic for layering to the one color that will be in every fashion person's closet.
-Ahead, see what our editors have to say about fashion on the horizon in 2021 and the pieces we're ready to say goodbye to.
-I promise you'll be inspired to wear our picks for the new year right away.
+It turns out there's a lot we're eyeing—from the standout pattern that's everywhere to the ultimate cool basic for layering to the one color you'll find in every fashion person's closet.
+Ahead, see what our editors have to say about fashion in 2021 and the pieces we're saying goodbye to.
+I promise you'll be inspired to wear our picks right away.

-If I'm being honest, the neon green trend that's been everywhere in 2020 never really grabbed me, so I'll be happy to bow out on that one.
+If I'm being honest, the sweater-vest trend that's been everywhere never really grabbed me, so I'll be happy to bow out on that one.

 Pictured: Prada S/S 21

 Styling tip to borrow: While I've seen second-skin tops worn on their own with pants or jeans, I love the idea of wearing them as an undershirt layered beneath a knit or a coat as seen on the Prada runway.

 "The trend that has me most intrigued for this year is utility vests.
 The knit pullover vest is having a big moment currently, and I think this will be the evolution.
 I was wearing quilted, warmer versions over the winter, and then switched to lighter iterations for spring."

 "The trend I'm leaving behind in 2020 is tie-dye.
 It had such a moment bringing people a little joy in quarantine, especially in the form of sweats, and I'm ready mentally to move on!"

 Photo:Courtesy of Ottolinger